runash/.github/profile/README.md

 ### RunAsh Live
 >A live retail streaming platform
 >
-  Where retailers can meet to buyers and demonstrate their organic products
+  Where the retailers can meet to buyers and demonstrate their organic products

 ## Innovation <br>
  New ways to use real experience<br>